rnestler/rnestler.github.io-source/content/articles/2017/2017-01-22_switching_from_slim_to_lightdm.rst

-Switching from SLim to LightDM
+Switching from SLiM to LightDM
 ==============================

 :tags: Linux, ArchLinux, SLiM, LightDM